nickgeerts/redwood-pm2/README.md

 yarn deploy:setup
 ```

-Your directories at the server are created.
-However, your `.env` settings are not yet created.
-SSH into your server and create an `.env` file.
+Your directories at the server are now set.
+However, your `.env` settings are not yet configured.
+SSH into your server and create an `.env` file in the `current` subdirectory of the deploy directory.

 ```
 vim /home/deploy/redwood-pm2/current/.env